pat-coady/word2vec/index.md

 Here I plug in a word and find the 8 closest words based on cosine similarity to the learned word vectors.

-**"seven" : ['eight', 'five', 'ten', 'eleven', 'twelve', 'six', 'four', 'nine']** **"laughing" : ['smiling', 'rising', 'chuckling', "'and", 'wild', 'pensively', "'well", 'yawning']** **"mr" : ['mrs', 'dr', "'mr", 'blind', 'earnestly', 'l', 'servant', 'st']**
+**"seven" : ['eight', 'five', 'ten', 'eleven', 'twelve', 'six', 'four', 'nine']**
+**"laughing" : ['smiling', 'rising', 'chuckling', "'and", 'wild', 'pensively', "'well", 'yawning']**
+**"mr" : ['mrs', 'dr', "'mr", 'blind', 'earnestly', 'l', 'servant', 'st']**

-I think the above results to be amazing.
+This is kind of amazing.
 At the beginning of training, this model had no idea seven, five or ten were all numbers - they were just a random jumble of letter.
 The computer had never "read a book" in its life.
 And, now it has read only 3 Sherlock Holmes books and figured out these relationships.

 #### Analogies